Understanding Acupuncture

 3. Incorporate light movement or stretches recommended as part of treatment

-Your acupuncturist can help tailor strategies that fit your goals and schedule.
+Your physical therapist can help tailor strategies that fit your goals and schedule.
 At our downtown clinic, acupuncture is part of a personalized approach to healing, guided by evidence and patient input.

 Ready to Get Started?